spencertipping/ni/oo-refactor.md

 Another argument against Q2: packet loss is used for flow control.
 We don't necessarily want meta-updates to compete directly with other L4 traffic -- i.e. we'd want independent prioritization using QoS or similar.

+How about transient branches?
+Just because connection state != instance state doesn't mean we can't use commits to advance streams.
+Transience also implies
+sender-locality: the branch isn't mentioned in global state announcements.

+This has some nice advantages, including the usual stream polymorphism we get from normal branch processing.
+Streams could be represented as code, or as data that gets consed into something (or as data that gets streamed into some kind of reduction).
+Remote update is just a code stream that doesn't have a defined ending; though this notion conflicts with Q1, since there isn't an obvious way to implement merges on top of multiple L4 streams -- at least, not at the protocol layer.

+A simple answer would be to manage remote branches independently and forget about merged signature stuff.

+Something's wrong with the branch model: suppose there's a merge-point in the history.
+Then we've got shared commits, but multiple branch points.
+So state is a DAG.
+But we don't merge things, which means commits would need to have joint dependencies -- leaving the commit order unspecified.
+Is that technically correct?

+Sure, it could be.
+It's also potentially useful: streams are singly-linked dependent structures -- so a commit can be applied once all of its dependencies are present.

+One possible issue: how do we allow retroactive branching without storing all historical commit IDs?
+Might need to mark commits as being linear so the remote is at liberty to discard them.
+That's a nice abstraction, actually: commits have _reference dispositions_ that hint about future references.
+Some are fully transient, some linear, and some branched -- perhaps with an expiration time.
+(And maybe future commits can update the reference disposition of past ones, which might be a more productive model to use.)

+...so if we have a stream, EOF would be a commit whose reference disposition was transient.
+Intermediate commits to the stream would have reference dispositions that indicated "ping if no update within X time."
+ACKs carry stream state; then the sender can reference future packets wrt confirmed
+receipt: "it's commit X plus three" -- so the recipient can bit-vector SACK against a partial stream.

+Commits also make it easy to use things like files as transport-layer devices.
+We could tell a remote, "read a bunch of commits from this thing; here's the anchor point, ignore other stuff" and the DAG connector would selectively cons or ignore.
+That would just be wire-format to/from a file or other arbitrary stream.